juan88ac/foundation_s/README.md

 foundation_s
 ===

-Based on starter theme called `_s`, or `underscores` & foundation zurb framework.
+Based on starter theme called `_s`, or `underscores` & foundation zurb framework. check http://foundation.zurb.com/

+foundation settings
+===

-The foundation.min.css is generated using codekit and foundation components scss files.
-This new style is enqueue in functions.php
+- The foundation.min.css is generated using codekit and foundation components scss files as codekit framework.
+Thank good they don´t use COMPASS :)
+- scss/foundation have _variables.scss for foundation dimentions, gutter, etc. And foundation.scss wich calls all foundation scss files, if you don´t use codekit isert there the foundation scss files.
+- foundation javascrips are enqueued by inc/functions.php.
+- js/foundation-setttings.js is to write foundation modules variables and settings. (not finish yet)
+- All foundation js files are in js/foundation
+- app.js is special js for theme configuration, as add class for dropdown menu works.
+- vento.js is in the footer.php.

+theme options frameowrk
+===

+Thanx @davinsays for create this https://github.com/devinsays/options-framework-theme, foundation_s is fully integrated with this framework

+- Just edit options.php file to create the options fields.

+Advanced Custom Post Types Framework
+===

+@kevindees invet this easy code :) I prefer to use this than plugins, it also create nice metaboxes and taxonomies :). check https://github.com/kevindees/advanced_custom_post_types

+- foundation_s load the framwork using inc/acpt.php
+- create post types, taxonomies & metaboxes in inc/acpt.php

+SCSS
+===

+NOTE: style.css have the basic content styles from _s.
+I remove the rest becasue prefer the foudnation modernizr.

+- common.scss
+- header.scss
+- style.scss

-Getting Started with Theme functions
+Getting Started with Theme functions.
+This are the same as `underscores`
 ---------------

 If you want to keep it simple, head over to http://underscores.me and generate your `_s` based theme from there.
 You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.